 Withdrawn listings, on the other hand, are those that may still be under the terms of a listing agreement with the original real estate agent, and so still technically on-market even though the listing is not on the MLS anymore.

 The seller of such a listing may have needed to withdraw it from the market for any number of reasons, such as repairs needed on the home, and may also be motivated to sell the home at a discount so that they don’t have to deal with the reasons for withdrawing the listing.

-Whether it’s divorce, estate, probate, or real estate attorneys that you reach out to and build a relationship with.
-As a rule they’re unlikely to recommend someone that they have not worked with before, as they would be putting their reputation on the line, so it’s important to build a strong relationship of value first, and only then ask for the business.
+There are a number of helpful categories of attorneys that you can reach out to and build a relationship with: divorce, estate, probate, or real estate attorneys.
+As a rule they’re unlikely to recommend someone that they have not worked with before, as they would be putting their reputation on the line, so it’s important to build a strong relationship of value first.
+Then, and only then, ask for the business.

 Clients of divorce attorneys who are getting divorced often want to dissolve the family home as soon as possible.